 (And Some Bad Ones That You Must Avoid!)

-Ruskin Bond has been writing wonderful books for children and adults since countless years.
+Ruskin Bond is an Indian English writer who has been writing wonderful books for children and adults since countless years.
 His books are usually based in the foothills of the Himalayas, where he hails from himself.
 They talk entertainingly about the daily lives of the common people there.
 The Blue Umbrella is one of his most critically acclaimed books that deals with the feelings of love, jealousy, and proprietorship.
 Dust on the Mountain and Angry River deal with nature’s fury and the damage we are doing to it.
 There are numerous short stories in which Ruskin Bond describes his life as a young boy at his grandparents’ place, written in an extremely light and hilarious way.

 We recommend: The Blue Umbrella, Dust on the Mountain, Angry River, The Room on the Roof, The Night Train at Deoli, and Susanna’s Seven Husbands.
 Also The Best of Ruskin Bond that is a collection of his stories.